FAQs

 - Anyone can sample an irocku Lesson.
 Simply go to the home page and click sample lesson.

-- How do I get started with a lesson?
+- How do I get started my lessons?

 - Check out the sample lesson and determine if you are a Beginner (levels 1,2,3), Intermediate (levels 3,4,5), or Advanced (levels 5,6,7) player.
-Purchase an individual lesson or an annual membership that matches your level.
-Each lesson will provide lesson videos, and the printed sheet music for download.
-If you want you can download the videos to an ipod, ipad, or smartphone.
+Purchase an annual membership that matches your level.
+Each lesson will provide lesson videos, exercise videos, improvisation videos, groove chart videos, and the printed sheet music for download.
+If you want you can view the videos on an ipod, ipad, or smartphone.

 - What level should I select?